tidy-MN/tidytuesdays/README.md

 September: Covering topics requested during the in-person training. 🔙

+October: Scary challenging stuff from your past 👻 👻 🎃 🎃

+November: Return of the meteorologists! 🌩️ ⛈️ 🌨️

 <br>

 |      | |  👀 Show-n-tell | :candy: `sugaR pts`  |